dnrichardson/coursera_getting_and_cleaning_data/README.md

 The objective this project was to use a variety of data wranging approaches involving reading in several text files and combining files logically to generate a final, tidy dataset.
 I mainly relied on Hadley Wickham's packages, dplyr and plyr to yield my final output file.
 The final output file is in a long format, grouped by Activity type and Subject.

+To obtain the tidy data set, all one has to do is clone the repository and run the script, run_analysis.R at the command line or in RStudio.
+Be sure that you have the dplyr and plyr packages installed.

 __Inside this directory you will find the following:__

 1. run_analysis.R - The script used to process the data files and generate a tidy data set, each step is described in the comments